philzook58/philzook58.github.io/_posts/2024-11-18-sql_graph_csp.md

     return G
 ```

-The form of these simple `FROM-SELECT-WHERE` queries (conjuctive queries) is remarkably similar to a database itself.
+The form of these simple `FROM-SELECT-WHERE` queries (conjuctive queries) is remarkably similar to a database itself, but with symbolic entries.
+Each FROM would become a row in this symbolic database.
+We can for example convert a graph also into a query that will find the image of the graph in the database.
+The solutions to this query are graph homomorphisms.
-In the Alice book <http://webdam.inria.fr/Alice/> , I've seen this referred to as

 ```python
 def query_of_graph(G,unique=False):